anshikabhatia13/Photo_Video_Editing_System/README.md

 # Referred Video Object Segmentation Web App

 This repository contains the code for a **Referred Video Object Segmentation** web application.
 The system allows users to upload a video and provide a text description, and it returns the video with the relevant object segmented.
-The app uses a **Swin UNetR** model for segmentation and is built with a **ReactJS** frontend and a **Flask** backend.
+The app uses a **Swin UNetR** model for segmentation and is built with a **React Vite** frontend and a **Flask** backend.

 ## Features
 - **Video Upload & Text Input**: Users can upload a video and provide text for segmentation.